Sisco as a company

 Sisco builds a better life from wood

-As a pioneer in wooden module construction, our goal is to help you find a high-quality and reasonably-priced home where you don’t have to compromise on anything.
+As a pioneer in wooden module construction, our goal is to help you find a high-quality, ecological and reasonably-priced home where you don’t have to compromise on anything.
 In fact, what we really want to do is change the way homes are built and bought for good.

 Massive wood high-rises and houses in Uusikaupunki